WHAT IS LITTLE EGYPT?

 LOGAN LUO

-THE LANDFILL
+THE SETTING

 The Little Egypt Waste Management Corporation, A SUPER LANDFILL.
 This facility is responsible for processing an entire region's trash.
-Mountains of waste surround the facility, while hundreds of trash-pickers work day and night to shift through the garbage.
+Mountains of waste surround the facility, while hundreds of trash-pickers work day and night sifting through the garbage.
 As this corporation has grown bigger, it has begun to rot from the inside.
-The comapny is brimming with inhumane working conditions, a hierarchical power structure akin to that of a medieval dynasty, and a dog eat dog work culture, where workers are asked to put aside any ounce of human decency they have in order to move up at the company.
+The company is brimming with inhumane working conditions, a hierarchical power structure akin to that of a medieval dynasty, and a dog-eat-dog work culture, where workers are asked to put aside any ounce of human decency they have in order to move up at the company.
+Our protagonist, Willie, must navigate through the internal politics of this hellish bureaucratic maze as he looks to gain the favor of his boss, Hershel, and land a comfortable promotion to the interior offices.

 WHAT YOU’RE SUPPORTING